-- 5.1 Students who wish to proceed to a degree, diploma or other award of the College are required to register as students of the College. - 5.2 Students must complete the College registration form immediately upon beginning attendance at the College and at the start of each session.
+- 5.1 Students who wish to proceed to a degree, diploma or other award of the College are required to register as students of the College. - 5.2 Students must complete the College registration process immediately upon beginning attendance at the College and at the start of each session.
 Students are required to produce for inspection by the College the original documentary evidence of their qualifications.
 Any student who does not produce the necessary documentary evidence to verify that all admission requirements of the College have been met, or who secures admission to the College on the basis of qualifications, documents or statements which are subsequently found to be false, will be required to withdraw from the College. - 5.3 Any student who misrepresents their academic achievements at College through false documents or statements will be required to withdraw from College.
 A former student who misrepresents their academic achievements at College through false documents or statements will be denied any privileges afforded to alumni.
 Cases involving misrepresentation may lead to the student's actual marks and/or any degree being revoked and may also be referred to the police authorities for further action. - 5.4 Undergraduate students will be registered by the College in the names as they appear on their UCAS application form.
 Postgraduate students will be registered by the College in the names as they appear on their College application form (this may later be amended if the name on the documentary evidence of previous degree qualification or the passport differs).
 The College also reserves the right to inspect documentary evidence of a student's names particularly if these appear in an abbreviated or incomplete form; normally one or more of the following documents may be required: passport, birth certificate, statutory declaration made before a magistrate or commissioner for oaths, deed poll.
-Changes to a student's name during his/her period of study can only be effected upon submission of one or more of the above documents and providing that the documents establish beyond doubt that the names refer to the student in question.
+Changes to a student's name during their period of study can only be effected upon submission of one or more of the above documents and providing that the documents establish beyond doubt that the names refer to the student in question.
 It is the responsibility of all students to ensure that their correct names are recorded by the College.
+No change can be made to a student's name after graduation unless the name change is related to a gender reassignment in which case the College will need legal proof of name change such as a statutory declaration of name change or Deed Poll.

-No change can be made to a student's name after graduation. - 5.5 A student will not be permitted to register concurrently for more than one award of the College or of any other university or other institution.
-Nor will any person be admitted as a candidate to any examination leading to an award of the College who has been admitted as a candidate for examination leading to the comparable award of another university or other institution unless he/she has pursued separate prescribed courses leading to the examinations concerned. - 5.6 Notwithstanding the provisions of paragraph 5.5 above, the College may register as a student for a Master's degree a person who is registered for a qualification at a university or comparable institution outside the UK, provided that the application has been considered in accordance with the approved scheme for consideration of such applications.
+- 5.5 A student will not be permitted to register concurrently for more than one award of the College or of any other university or other institution.
+Nor will any person be admitted as a candidate to any examination leading to an award of the College who has been admitted as a candidate for examination leading to the comparable award of another university or other institution unless they have pursued separate prescribed courses leading to the examinations concerned. - 5.6 Notwithstanding the provisions of paragraph 5.5 above, the College may register as a student for a Master's degree a person who is registered for a qualification at a university or comparable institution outside the UK, provided that the application has been considered in accordance with the approved scheme for consideration of such applications.